Monash University Malaysia

-Monash University Malaysia is a campus of Monash University established in 1998.
-It is the first foreign university campus in Malaysia and the third largest campus of its parent institution.
+Monash University Malaysia is a private research university in Bandar Sunway, Subang Jaya and is a part of Monash University.
+Established in 1998 as Monash Sunway, it is the first foreign university in Malaysia and the third largest campus of its parent institution.
+It has since grown to be Monash's largest and most successful international campus.

-The main campus is located in Bandar Sunway, Subang Jaya, Selangor, Malaysia.
-The university also has a clinical school in Johor Bahru.
+The university also has a clinical school in Johor Bahru and partners with Sunway College to offer foundation courses (Note: Monash University Malaysia only offers Foundation courses (Monash University Foundation Year) at Sunway College.).

 History

 Conception and development

 In the early 1990s, Monash University established a partnership with Sunway University.
 Under this arrangement, Malaysian students would enrol and spend their first year in Malaysia, before transferring to one of Monash's Australian campuses to complete their degree.
 Demand increased for these places rapidly and the potential to expand the program was clear.
 Monash itself had ambitions to develop a comprehensive international campus from the beginning of Mal Logan's term as Vice-Chancellor.
 However, this proposal was complicated for the Malaysian Government, which was hesitant to allow a foreign university to establish itself in Malaysia.
 Nonetheless, as the strength of Monash in Malaysia grew, the case for a Monash campus became increasingly persuasive.